angelolmg/angelolmg/README.md

 ----

-I'm studying computer engeneering at Federal University of Rio Grande do Norte (UFRN) in Brazil.
+I'm studying computer engineering at Federal University of Rio Grande do Norte (UFRN) in Brazil.
 I'm into back-end development, micro-controllers and dabble a little with gamedev.
 Been coding since 2016 🧐

 I also like japan related stuff, learning about tech, reading and drawing occasionally.